phabee/coursera-getting-and-cleaning-data/README.md

 1. Appropriately labels the data set with descriptive variable names.
 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+You can find more detailled documentation on how these steps are performed from the code-source.

-### First tidy Data Set 'tidy_data_set_1.csv'
+### The final tidy Data Set 'tidy_data_set.csv'
-A first tidy data set produced by the 'run_analysis.R' - script, based on the steps 1 through 4.
+The tidy data set produced by the 'run_analysis.R' - script, based on the above mentioned steps 1 through 5.

-### Second tidy Data Set 'tidy_data_set_2.csv'
-A second, independent tidy data set with the average of each variable for each activity and each subject.

 ### The Codebook named 'CodeBook.md'
 This is the code book that describes the variables, the data, and any transformations or work that were performed to clean up the data.
 It modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.